damiancipolat/js-repo-versions/README.md

 ##### Sections:

+- **Access**:
-- Access: in this section we set the host and the access-token.
+In this section we set the host and the access-token.
 Use this link to get it. https://docs.gitlab.com/ee/api/README.html#personal-access-tokens